spinalcordtoolbox/spinalcordtoolbox/contrib/apptainer/README.md

 **NOTE:** If at all possible, we recommend doing this on the machine you intend to run SCT on; the resulting image is quite large (more than 2 GigaBytes), and copying it over post-creation can take quite a while depending on your network.

 Firstly, navigate to the copy of this directory you have on the machine.
-You should see a copy of this `README.md` file, alongside four files:
+You should see a copy of this `README.md` file, alongside at least four other files:
 * `install_sct_containered.sh`: Will be used to create the initial SCT Apptainer file.
 * `install_deepseg_model.sh`: Installs new DeepSeg models to an existing container.
 * `sct.def`: An Apptainer definition file which designates how the SCT container will be defined.